haskell-cryptography/libsodium-bindings/CONTRIBUTING.md

-Thank you for your contribution to `cryptography-libsodium`!
+Thank you for your contribution to `cryptography-libsodium-bindings`!
 While there is no Contributor License Agreement (CLA) to sign, we _do_ need you to read the following instructions before you contribute.